Moths of North Carolina

 Habitats and Life History

-Habitats: Our records come mainly from wet to mesic hardwood forests, including bottomland hardwoods, mesic slopes, cove forests, and northern hardwods.
-Only a few come from xeric woodlands, such as maritime forests or sandridges.
+Habitats: Our records come mainly from wet to mesic hardwood forests, including bottomland hardwoods, mesic slopes, cove forests, and northern hardwoods.
+Only a few come from xeric woodlands, such as maritime forests or sand ridges.

-Larval Host Plants: Larvae have been found on a wide variety of plant species, including hardwood trees and shrubs, forbs, and conifers (Wagner et al., 2011).
-Specific species include beech, hazel, hemlock, maple, nettle and red spruce.
+Larval Host Plants: Larvae have been found on a wide variety of plant species, including hardwood trees and shrubs, forbs, and conifers.
+Wagner et al. (2011) specifically list beech (Fagus), hazel (Corylus), hemlock (Tsuga), maple (Acer), nettle (Urtica), and Red Spruce (Picea rubens).
 While dead and wilted leaves are readily eaten in captivity, this species is also frequently found up in foliage rather than on the ground as in other members of this genus. - View

 Observation Methods: Comes to blacklights.
 Larvae are frequently found by beating foliage.